Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: Summary and Future Work

+{\bf{Limitations and Future Work:}} The number of parameters estimated with the \( \pmbp(d,e) \) increases quadratically with the process dimension $d$, meaning the curse of dimensionality applies.
+However, since the primary use case for \( \pmbp(d,e) \) is in popularity prediction across social media platforms (i.e., where the dimensions represent platforms), which is a low-dimensional scenario, the curse of dimensionality is not a significant concern.
+Difficulties would arise, however, if \( \pmbp(d,e) \) were applied at the user level (i.e., where the dimensions correspond to individual users).
+In such cases, future work would be required to extend PCMHP by employing scalable variants of the Hawkes process.
+These approaches generally reduce the $d$ dimensions into a more compact $r$-dimensional space ($r \ll d$) through factorization of the interaction matrix \cite{lemonnier2017multivariate,nickel2020learning}.
+This is a direction for future research.

-\paragraph{Future work.} There are three areas where future work can be explored.
-First, theoretical analysis on the approximation error of the model mismatch (\ie, fitting Hawkes data to the PMBP model) should be performed.
-In this work, we only perform an empirical evaluation of the information loss.
-Second, alternative schemes to approximate the conditional intensity should be investigated, as the current solution relies on the computationally heavy discrete convolution approximation.
-Lastly, given that the \( \pmbp(d,e) \) process, by construction, is not self- and cross-exciting in the $E$ dimensions, an open research question is whether we can construct a process that retains the self- and cross-exciting properties in all dimensions whilst also being flexible enough to be used in the partially interval-censored setting.
+There are three other areas where future work can be explored.
+First, theoretical analysis on the approximation error of the model mismatch (\ie, fitting Hawkes data to the \pmbp model) should be performed, since we only performed an empirical evaluation in this work.
+Second, methods to approximate the conditional intensity should be investigated, as the current solution relies on the computationally heavy discrete convolution approximation.
+Lastly, given that the \( \pmbp(d,e) \), by construction, is not self- and cross-exciting in the $E$ dimensions, an open research question is whether we can construct a process that retains the self- and cross-exciting properties in all dimensions whilst also being flexible enough to be used in the partially interval-censored setting.